ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/career_progression_(35_to_44_years)/occupational_progression.md

 ## Chart: Multi-line
 {
     "code": "IN42",
-    "title": "Percentage probability of access to the professional classes by parental class controlling for age and survey year, by sex and SEB (UK, 2014 to 2021 combined)"
+    "title": "Percentage probability of access to the professional classes by parental class controlling for age and survey year, by sex and SEB (UK, 2014 to 2021 combined)", "tooltipTitle": "",
-    "tooltipTitle": "",
     "data": [{
         "label": "Women",